ayoakin/LinearRegression/README.md

 * model customization

 ### Code
-You can find the code for this project here.
+You can find the code for this project [here](https://github.com/ayoakin/LinearRegression/blob/main/LinearRegressionScratch.ipynb).

 File overview:

-regression.ipynb - the full code from this project
+* LinearRegressionScratch.ipynb - the full code from this project

 ## Environment Setup